kosamad/Cosmo-Keys/TESTING.md

 ## Manual Testing

+Manual testing involves a human user testing each feature of a website without any automated tools.
+It relies on their observation skills and intuition to identify errors and assess the user experience.
+It is most effective where exploratory testing is required, assessing usability and is especially applied to small scale projects (like Cosmo Keys).(Information taken from [this article](https://www.linkedin.com/pulse/manual-testing-vs-automation-detailed-comparison/))

-The website was viewed on Chrome, Internet Explorer, Microsoft Edge and Firefox to check the view was consistent between browsers.
+The website was viewed on Chrome, Internet Explorer and Firefox to check the view was consistent between browsers.
 It was also viewed on a desktop, mobile (pixel5 and iphone13) and a Levona tablet.

 ### User Stories